vijay-591/Portfolio-Chatbot/README.md

 ## Example Questions

-Tell me about yourself
+Tell me about yourself?

 What projects have you built?

 What are your technical skills?

 How can I contact you?

 ## Use Cases

 Personal portfolio enhancement

 Recruiter interaction tool

 Academic portfolio presentation

 AI chatbot demonstration project

 ## Author

-Vijay Kumar
+Vijay Kumar,
-B.Tech – Computer Science Engineering
+B.Tech – Computer Science Engineering,
 Aspiring AI / ML Engineer